-Between Baton Rouge and New Orleans, if you don’t have a stomach strong enough to bear miles of industrial blight, hop onto the I-10 freeway, but if your senses can handle the constant juxtaposition of refined domestic design alongside unsightly industrial complexes, with a few trailer parks, upscale vacation homes, and photogenic aboveground cemeteries thrown in for good measure, the Great River Road is full of treats, and this 100-mile traverse of Plantation Alley may well be a highlight of your trip.
+Driving between Baton Rouge and New Orleans can be a journey into the past.
+The 100-mi (161-km) traverse known as Plantation Alley may well prove unforgettable, if your senses can handle the juxtaposition of refined domestic design alongside reminders of the enduring cruelty of slavery.
 To 19th-century passengers aboard the packet steamboats traveling the lower Mississippi, the great mansions adorning the river bends between Baton Rouge and New Orleans must have made an impressive sight.
-The houses are no less grand today, but, sadly, their surroundings have been degraded by the presence of enormous petrochemical refineries.
-These have, by and large, replaced the antebellum sugarcane fields as the region’s economic engine, but in late summer when the cane is 10 feet tall and the smell of molasses fills the air, you can almost pretend nothing has changed.
+The houses are no less grand today, but their surroundings have been degraded by the presence of enormous petrochemical refineries, which have replaced slavery and sugarcane as the region’s economic engines.
+Still, in late summer the cane is 10 ft (3 m) tall and the smell of molasses fills the air.